The price of homogeneity is polynomial: A homogeneous wall

-See \zcref{fig:HomogeneousMesh} for an illustration of a mesh that is not uniform but contains another mesh as a subgraph that is uniform for a subset of the present colours.
+See \zcref{fig:HomogeneousMesh} for an illustration of a mesh that is not homogeneous but contains another mesh as a subgraph that is homogeneous for a subset of the present colours.

-Note that uniformity essentially captures the same concept as homogeneity, which was defined in the introduction.\footnote{Regardless of the definition, we prefer the word \textsl{homogeneity} to the term \textsl{uniformity} for the concept that we are trying to express.
-We chose the term we find to be more appropriate to be the one that appears in the introduction.} We chose to separate these two terms for technical reasons and they are not entirely equivalent.
-This will in particular cause us to have to do some more work at the very end to translate the results for uniform walls into \zcref{thm:IntroHomoMuralis}.
-Luckily this does not cause our bounds to change.
+The fact that homogeneity as defined here is equivalent to homogeneity as defined in the introduction, where we solely discussed this for walls, is not hard to see.